I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 After googling most emulator consoles I heared of are either Linux based or Android based with custum emulators made for each system.

 In my limited experience original consoles and cartridges are always better than emulators and rom files.
 Only exceptions are possible "Evercade" devices and official replicates by original makers like the "mini Nintendos" and computer replicates of older less complicated to emulate systems like "The C64 Maxi" model.
 An example are that original "Megadrive" has much better sound and slightly better graphics than emulator based "Megadrive Flashback HD" that are a sort of hybrid between console and emulator.
+However I think "RetorN 5" machines has better sound and picture than original.
 Also note that example "Batocera" like emulator systems has drawbacks that not 100% of screen size is used to play the game.
 And sounds, graphics and speed of game is never 100% like original.

 Both Google AI, reviews articles and Youtube demos shows that systems with emulators that emulates consoles after 16 bit era has often performence troubles with semi paused effects while playing, sound lags and other things.
 This is apparently very common on 3d games.
 I have for exemple read that emulation of Segas 16 bit "Megadrive" 32 bit extension "32X" are working much better than emulation of Segas pure 32 bit console "Saturn".
 But I lack connection to real 32 bit and 64 bit consoles and I dont intend to try out myself.